hazelchc/Movie-rating-analysis/README.md

-# Project Demo: An Honor or a Curse?
+# An Honor or a Curse?
 Effect of Winning Awards on the Evaluation of Movies’ Quality

 ### Project Abstract
 I would like to test whether an increase in status affects the evaluation of quality following the announcement of the award.
 In this project, I would like to know whether the perceived quality of an Oscar-winning movie changes after the announcement of the award.
 Leveraging the rich resources on IMDB, I collected all reviews three months before and after the Oscars Award announcement of both winning and nominated-only movies from 2008 to 2019.
 The results from difference-in-differences analyses show that although both nominated-only and award-winning films have lower ratings after the award announcement, the ratings of award-winning movies experience a sharper decrease.